Can another Healthcare Professional help?

 Questions & Answers

-Many people don’t need to come into the surgery to be seen at all; their problem can be dealt with via online advice or by telephone.
+Many people don’t need to come into the surgery to be seen at all; their problem can be dealt with via telephone.
 This gives your doctor more time to see those people that need appointments in the surgery.
 And, because your doctor is the one making the appointments, he or she can judge how much time you might need and give you a long or short appointment.
 This helps appointments to run to time and means you’re more likely to be seen on time.
 We also know that when people make an appointment close to the date that they call, they are more likely to keep the appointment.

-- What do I do if I need an emergency appointment?
+• What do I do if I need an emergency appointment?

 Telephone the main surgery number and tell the receptionist that your health problem is urgent.
 He or she will ask a clinician to call back as soon as possible.
 If all of the clinicians are busy, the receptionist will make sure you are called back as soon as possible

-- Can I still telephone to make an appointment for a home visit?
+• Can I still telephone to make an appointment for a home visit?

 When you speak to the receptionist plesae ask for a home visit.
 If, after to speaking to you, the clinician thinks you need to be seen at home, he or she will arrange this.

-- Are telephone appointments safe?
+• Are telephone appointments safe?

 During your call with the clinician, he or she will ask questions to help them make a decision about whether you need to be seen in person or not.
 For example, if your clinician needs to look at something or examine you, you will be asked to either come into the surgery for the appointment or conduct a consultatioin via video.
 If your clinician thinks you need to be seen he or she will always ask you to come in to the surgery.

-- What happens if I have trouble using the telephone?
+• What happens if I have trouble using the telephone?

 If you have difficulty using a telephone you can still come in to the surgery to book an appointment.
 You will be added to the doctors list and they will book your appointment or advise you in the same way.

-- Can I still book an appointment for next week or next month?
+• Can I still book an appointment for next week or next month?

-- I’m not comfortable telling the receptionist what is wrong, do I have to?
+• I’m not comfortable telling the receptionist what is wrong, do I have to?

 Knowing what your health problem is generally helps the staff at the surgery to make sure those people with more urgent problems are seen quickly.
-However, you don’t have to tell the receptionist what is wrong.
-If you are not comfortable talking about your health problem, simply say you would rather not and the receptionist will respect your wishes.

 Cancellations